AbhijithX0/AbhijithX0/README.md

-- 👋 Hi, I’m @AbhijithX0
+- 👋 Hi, I’m Abhijith Binu
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate
-- 📫 Feel free to message me on instagram [abhijith.notfound]
+- 📫 Feel free to message me on instagram [@abhijith.notfound]

 <!---
 AbhijithX0/AbhijithX0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.